 The most accurate and relevant data available for inputs might include confidential data and consideration must be given on how to utilise such information while maintaining confidentiality.
 In this RIT-T Transgrid has used confidential information provided by proponents to develop the load forecasts.
-This has been done by evaluating the likelihood to the respective project proceeding by determining if a customer project meets the AER RIT-T requirements for a "committed" or "anticipated" project2 as well the likelihood of any subsequent stages of the project proceeding, including the ability of the proponent to meet announced timeframes.
-In this respect Transgrid modified some of the confidential load forecasts previously used the RIT-T forecast and ensured that the loads used in the low, medium and high load growth scenarios reflected the appropriate level of risk of them proceeding.
+This has been done by evaluating the likelihood to the respective project proceeding by determining if a customer project meets the RIT-T requirements for a "committed" or "anticipated" project as well the likelihood of any subsequent stages of the project proceeding, including the ability of the proponent to meet announced timeframes.
+In this respect Transgrid excluded some of the confidential load forecasts from the RIT-T forecast and included some loads in the central forecast that were excluded from the low load forecast used in the development of scenarios.
+One confidential mining load that was included in the high load forecast when the PSCR was developed is now no longer expected to connect and has been excluded from all load forecast scenarios.
 Throughout the PACR confidential data was included in a manner such that it that would prevent it being determined by analysis of the overall load.